Academic degree: Using academic titles

 After obtaining a doctorate, Dutch doctors may bear either the title dr. (lower case) before, or the letter D following, their name, but not both simultaneously.
 There is no notation signifying the specific discipline in which the doctorate is obtained.
 As of 1 January 2021, the title 'PhD' and post-nominal degree 'PhD' can also be used, and these are also legally protected.
 Stacking of titles, as seen in countries such as Germany (Prof. Dr. Dr. Dr. Gruber), is highly uncommon in the Netherlands and not well received culturally.
 Those who have multiple doctoral titles may use dr.mult. before their name, but this is seldom seen in practice.
 The honoris causa doctors may use dr.h.c. before their name.
 Combining different Dutch titles, especially in different disciplines, is allowed, however, (e.g. mr. dr. Jansen, dr. mr. Jansen, dr. ir.
 Jansen, mr. ir. drs.
 Jansen, mr. ir.
 Jansen).
-The use of the combination ir. ing. is frequent, indicating one holds a HBO, vocational, or professional engineering degree, together with an academic engineering degree.
+The use of the combination ir. ing. is frequent, indicating one holds a HBO, vocational, or professional engineering degree "ing.", together with an academic engineering degree "ir.".
 What is not allowed is, after obtaining a doctorate, using dr. drs.
 Jansen; dr. Jansen should be used instead.
 A combination of a Dutch title with an international title is not allowed, except for some limited number of international professional titles.
 Thus, one should choose either one's classical Dutch title or use the shortcut provided by the law following one's name (since 1 September 2002 it is the other way around: those who hold Dutch degrees as MSc, LLM or MA may optionally use the old-style shortcuts before their names).